 #3 Make It Easy to Spread the Word

-Adding social share buttons to your website and blog pages may seem like an obvious step, but it is often over looked.
-These buttons are powerful marketing tools that essentially turn your fans into marketers every time they share your work with their Facebook, Twitter, and LinkedIn network of friends.
+Adding social share buttons to your website and blog pages may seem like an obvious step, but it is often overlooked.
+These buttons are powerful marketing tools that essentially turn your fans into marketers every time they share your work with their Facebook, Twitter, and

 #4 Add Facebook Comments to Your Webpage